autocrossblog/autocrossblog.github.io/_posts/2009-03-15-cleaning-off-the-car-and-workbench-working-on-throttle-body.md

 last_modified_at: '2024-04-30T10:05:24+23:00'
 permalink: cleaning-off-the-car-and-workbench-working-on-throttle-body
 image:
-categories:  [ 240z, Datsun, Parts, Video ]
+categories: [ 240z, datsun, parts, video ]

 ---
 Spent an hour or two yesterday, working in the garage.
 Cleaned off the hood of the car, which was buried.
 After that I spent some time cleaning off the workbench, which was also buried.
 Lots of junk thrown away, and other junk organized.